If you’re interested in starting a side hustle, you’ve probably been thinking about the types of work and can do. But doing isn’t the only option.

 You’ll need to clean the room/unit/home after each guest, or you could hire someone to clean it for you (which would cut into your profits).

 Aside from that, you’ll need to put in a little bit of time answering questions about your listing and managing the business.
-Compared to many other side hustles, the time committment is pretty minor.
+Compared to many other side hustles, the time commitment is pretty minor.

 2. It Makes Use of Assets You Already Have

 The main reason this side hustle doesn’t require a lot of your time is that instead of trading your time for money, you’re leveraging your existing assets (in this case, your home).
 It could be a room in your primary residence, a separate unit, or an apartment or house that you don’t live in.
 Regardless, the value of the asset makes it possible to rent out to others.
+It turns an unused space into an income-producing asset.

 3. It Doesn’t Require Special Skills